Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Frequently asked questions ==
 = Knowledgebase =
-Complianz maintains a continuously growing knowledgebase about GDPR, CCPA, PIPEDA and COPPA on [complianz.io](https://complianz.io)
+Complianz maintains a continuously growing knowledgebase about GDPR, including subregions e.g. DSGVO and CNIL, CCPA, PIPEDA, COPPA, POPIA & other specific laws on [complianz.io](https://complianz.io)

-= Is my website GDPR, COPPA, CCPA, DSGVO, AVG, UK-GDPR, PECR, CASL and/or PIPEDA compliant with this plugin? = We cannot guarantee GDPR/COPPA/CCPA/UK-GDPR/PECR/CASL/PIPEDA compliance for your website.
+= Is my website GDPR, COPPA, CCPA, DSGVO, AVG, CNIL, UK-GDPR, PECR, CASL, POPIA and/or PIPEDA compliant with this plugin? = We cannot guarantee compliance for your website.
 A correct configuration of this plugin by a website administrator is always required.
 = When do I need a Cookie Notice? =
 Complianz | GDPR/CCPA Cookie Consent will determine this automatically based on the laws of the region or regions, where most of your visitors come from.
 Regarding CCPA, you always have to show which cookies you are using but there's no obligation in asking consent.